tonytcb/simple-vwap-calculation-engine/README.md

 ## What is VWAP

 In finance, volume-weighted average price (VWAP) is the ratio of the value traded to total volume traded over a particular time horizon (usually one day).
-It is a measure of the average price at which a stock is traded over the trading horizon.
-[Wikipedia](https://en.wikipedia.org/wiki/Volume-weighted_average_price)
+It is a measure of the average price at which a stock is traded over the trading horizon ([Wikipedia](https://en.wikipedia.org/wiki/Volume-weighted_average_price)).

 ## Goals